 Most people characterize addiction using four main concepts, including compulsion, lack of self-control, psychological and/or physical dependence, and tolerance.
 The constant urge to consume drugs like heroin or alcohol can push someone to go to extraordinary heights, usually to their detriment, to find and use these substances.

 These harmful substances inevitably interrupt the healthy balance of chemicals in the body, resulting in behavioral and physical changes.
 The substances inhibit a person’s ability to make sound decisions and can even foster violence or belligerent behavior.
 As the body grows accustomed to the abuse, a person can develop a physical dependence on the substance.
 Without it, an individual will not be able to function correctly and can even experience a painful withdrawal if deprived of the substance long enough.

-Most addicts continue their substance abuse to escape the troubles of life.
+Some individuals continue their substance abuse to escape the troubles of life.
 Many substances, like drugs and alcohol, release a massive influx of dopamine into the brain.
 This chemical is responsible for controlling emotions, and enough quantities can result in a feeling of extreme happiness, known as euphoria.
-Once hooked, addicts try to recreate this experience by taking more and more of the substance, which can cause tolerance.
-Addicts may use more of a substance to maintain the same effect as the body grows more accustom to it.
+Once hooked, a person might try to recreate this experience by taking more and more of the substance, which can cause tolerance.
+They may use more of a substance to maintain the same effect as the body grows more accustomed to it.

 What Can Lead to Recovery

 The psychological and physical dependence on substance abuse can be intense.
 As such, individuals may flip-flop between long-term sobriety and addiction, making the recovery process even more difficult.
 Ultimately, the process of recovery can seem daunting.
 Rather than facing it alone, individuals struggling with addiction should seek support from a recovery center.
 We can provide the necessary insight and guidance to help them face their fears and overcome addiction for good.